 Rhode Island Teacher Colleges and Degrees Online Guide

 Rhode Island requires all aspiring teachers to complete a teacher preparation program at an accredited institution before becoming eligible to teach in the state.
 The teaching school guide found below is designed to help future teachers find quality teaching schools in Rhode Island.
 There are several colleges and universities in the state that offer degree programs.
-For useful information on teaching degrees in Rhode Island, take a look below at our table of top-rated teaching programs, list of accredited teacher preparation programs, and student reviews.
+For useful information on teaching degrees in Rhode Island, take a look below at our lists of top-rated teaching programs, table of accredited, state-approved teacher preparation programs, and student reviews.
 For anyone determined to become an educator, this guide is a great place to find the best program for your individual needs.

 - There are 9 colleges and universities with teacher degree programs in Rhode Island.1